LuciferHuang/great-axios/README.md

         ignoreStatus: false,
       },
       getInnerAttributes: (config) => {
-        cancelID = config.cancelId; // used to cancel this request
+        postCancelID = config.cancelId; // used to cancel this request
         // config.axiosInstance // you can also get an axios instance },
     }